Updated: April 15, 2014

 2014 Planned Field Operations

-In 2013, High Frequency Radar (HFR) sites in Point Lay, Wainwright, and
+In 2014, we plan to have the High Frequency Radar (HFR) sites in Point Lay and Wainwright

-Cape Simpson and is funded by the State of Alaska Coastal Impact
+powered by an RPM that was funded by the State of Alaska Coastal Impact Assistance Program

 High-Resolution Shipboard Survey

 In September, 2014, there will be a cruise aboard the Norseman II

 to perform a high-resolution shipboard survey.
 During the cruise, our Sea Sciences

 towed research platform will measure profiles of temperature, salinity, pressure, chlorophyll, dissolved organic matter,

 and particle concentrations.
 Additional vessel instrumentation includes a vessel mounted Acoustic Doppler Current Profiler